 At this point, Mark was demoralized, his parents were concerned, and his teachers weren’t sure what to do next.
 Since reading well is one of the major predictors of academic success, not to mention a stepping stone to greater confidence, everyone wanted Mark to succeed.

 Mark’s Literacy Successes

 As soon as Mark was referred to me, I suggested he begin participating in a different computer-based intervention than the one he’d been doing.
 The program included the decoding and comprehension lessons he was used to, but the reading tasks included training in building attention and working memory as they pertained to reading.
-It also had literacy-specific components designed to build other EF skills, such as cognitive flexibility and self-regulation.
+It also had literacy-specific components designed to build other executive function skills, such as cognitive flexibility and self-regulation.
 Lastly, the program was highly adaptive, meaning that it addressed Mark’s specific challenges and prioritized the skill-building Mark needed most.

 And did it work?
 Absolutely.

 By the middle of fourth grade, Mark was an avid reader.
 He enjoyed reading so much that, according to his mother, he now read independently on nights and weekends.
 Sometimes Mark became so mesmerized by books that he would get annoyed when his parents interrupted his reading.
 Although very social, he often ignored texts from his friends until he finished a chapter.